TareqBhuiyan/Super-Shop-Management-System/README.md

 # Super-Shop-Management-System
-A Super Shop Management System Implemented with Java Language And using mySQL Database .
+A own java project- Super Shop Management System Implemented with Java Language And using mySQL Database .